Pierce County Council will hire investigator to probe Sheriff Ed Troyer’s conduct

 Troyer has maintained the report by officer Chad Lawless is inaccurate and that Altheimer did threaten him but that he didn’t want to press charges.
 A Tacoma police spokesperson said this week the department stands by Lawless’ report.

-The council news release said more information about the investigation will be forthcoming.
+The county council news release said more information about the investigation will be forthcoming.
 “As this process moves forward, Council is committed to keeping the public informed and will provide regular updates,” the news release said.

+Young said the investigation is likely go beyond the events of Jan.
+27. “I think it’s fair to say it will be broader, but the scope will be determined by the contract,” he said in a text message.